luni64/TeensyStep/README.md

 ...
 ```
 ## Used Ressources
+### StepControl
-Each *StepControl* object requires one PIT Timer (aka IntervallTimer) and two channels of a FTM timer.
+Each *StepControl* object requires **one PIT** Timer (aka IntervallTimer) and **two channels of a FTM timer**.
 Since all supported Teensies implement four PIT timers and a FTM0 module which has 8 timer channels the usage is limited to 4 *StepControl* objects existing at the same time.
 In case you use **TeensyDelay** together with other libraries reserving one ore more IntervallTimer the number of available *StepControl* objects is reduced accordingly.
 You can use the *isOK()* member to check if the *Controller* object was able to reserve a PIT timer.

-You can define as many *Stepper* objects as you like.
-They do not use any system ressources except 56 bytes of stack memory.

 ```C++
 StepControl<> cnt1;